How Behavioral Marketing Can Better Target Your Audience

 Pinpointing your high-value, high-intent users with behavioral marketing analytics is the equivalent of using a laser pointer instead of a floodlight: instead of offering more content to everyone all at once, you can provide the right content to the right audience at the right time.

 In this highly personalized digital economy, marketers need to compete by selling directly to individuals, not to nameless brand personas generated from demographic data.
 Once reliant on unreliable web analytics, marketing teams no longer need to base campaign strategy on blind hope after launching a massive campaign.
-By using digital optimization tools like Amplitude to analyze user actions, preferences, and tendencies, you’ll have a greater chance of personalizing experiences and communicating value to users who actually care.
+By using like Amplitude to analyze user actions, preferences, and tendencies, you’ll have a greater chance of experiences and communicating value to users who actually care.

 What is Behavioral Marketing?